Justice League (Superman, Batman, Wonder Woman, Aquaman, The Flash, Cyborg) | Shazam | Other Superheroes

 - Broken Pedestal: Billy spends the entire film convinced that his mother has always been looking for him.
 He's devastated when he discovers that she voluntarily left him in the foster system and tells her that he's going back to his "real" family.

 - By the Power of Grayskull!: Billy needs to say "SHAZAM!" to turn into an adult superhero.
+The drawback is that he can't say the word without transforming, so he's unable to refer to himself as "Shazam".

 - Catchphrase: "Holy moley."
 Just like in the comics.
+In Billy's first appearance he says it sarcastically, but later on he's shown saying it with genuine awe.

-- Character Development: Fitting in with the film's Coming-of-Age Story, Billy's origin story has him grow from an aloof, irresponsible teen into an all-loving, idealized hero.
+- Character Development: Fitting in with the film's Coming of Age Story, Billy's origin story has him grow from an aloof, irresponsible teen into an all-loving, idealized hero.
 Billy initially starts out as a loner who doesn't care much about his foster family and is more interested in abusing his superpowers for his own selfish desires.
 However, after getting called out by Freddy for his recklessness and encountering Dr. Sivana, Billy realizes that he needs to stop goofing around and get serious.
-After his foster sibling help him find his long-lost mother and learning that she abandoned him as a child, Billy realizes that he was wrong in pushing away his foster family.
+After his foster siblings help him find his long-lost mother and learning that she abandoned him as a child, Billy realizes that he was wrong in pushing away his foster family.
 The final battle showcases his personal growth as he defeats Sivana by empowers his siblings and using his wits, showing that he is now an altruistic and mature hero.

 - The Chew Toy: Massive amounts of the humor in SHAZAM! come from the physical mishaps of the nearly-indestructible hero.